Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 .woff | application/font-woff
 .woff2 | application/font-woff2

 NOTE: Some of these mime types will already be setup on newer versions of IIS.
-Please verify that all the listed mime types are present.
+Verify that all the listed mime types are present.